-5.1.5 Discriminations and Discrimination Rate Table by Tool
+3.1.5 Discriminations and Discrimination Rate Table by Weakness Class

-To summarize each tool's Discrimination Rate on the test cases, a table is produced to show how the tool performs regarding Discriminations.
-However, similar to Precision, Recall, and F-Score, when interpreted in isolation, each metric can be deceptive in that it does not reflect how a tool performs with respect to other tools, i.e., it is not known what a "good" number is.
+A table is produced that summarizes each tool's ability to discriminate between flaws and nonflaws.
+Similar to Precision, Recall, and F-Score, when interpreted in isolation, this metric can be deceptive in that it does not reflect how a tool performs with respect to other tools, i.e., it is not known what a "good" number is.